bruAristimunha/bruAristimunha.github.io/_pages/includes/intro.md

 I have served as a reviewer for machine learning conferences and journals, NeurIPS (x2), ICLR, ICML, NeuroImage, Imaging Neuroscience, Journal of Machine Learning Research (JMLR) and Learning from Time Series for Health Workshop@ICLR, ensuring reviews are within my area of expertise.

-**I am currently seeking job opportunities in the industry.
-If there are suitable positions available for next year, please feel free to reach out.
+# **I am currently seeking job/intership opportunities in the industry.
+If there are suitable positions available, please feel free to reach out.
 Thank you!**